wombleton/gitlaw-nz/acts/C/Crown Entities Act 2004.md

         *   (i) a tertiary education institution:

-        *   (ii) a Crown entity subsidiary that is wholly owned by 1 or more tertiary education institutions or by 1 or more tertiary education institutions and 1 or more Crown entities referred to in paragraph (a)(i) to (iii)
+        *   (ii) a Crown entity subsidiary that is wholly owned by 1 or more tertiary education institutions or by 1 or more tertiary education institutions and 1 or more Crown entities referred to in paragraph (a)(i) to (iii).

+    (1A) In this section, individuals working for the Crown entity as contractors or secondees in relation to a function, duty, or power of the Crown entity are to be treated as if they are employees.

+    (1B) This section also applies to a person who was formerly a person described in subsection (1)(a) or (b) or (1A) in respect of any acts or omissions or decisions made---

+    *   (a) while that person was a person described in subsection (1)(a) or (b) or (1A); and

+    *   (b) after the commencement of this subsection.

-    (2) A person to whom this section applies is an official for the purposes of [sections 105][302] and [105A][303] of the Crimes Act 1961\.
+    (2) A person to whom this section applies is an official for the purposes of [sections 105][343] and [105A][344] of the Crimes Act 1961\.

-    (3) This section does not limit the meaning of official in [section 99][304] of the Crimes Act 1961\.
+    (3) This section does not limit the meaning of official in [section 99][345] of the Crimes Act 1961\.

+    Section 135(1A): inserted, on 18 July 2013, by [section 34][346] of the Crown Entities Amendment Act 2013 (2013 No 51).

+    Section 135(1B): inserted, on 18 July 2013, by [section 34][346] of the Crown Entities Amendment Act 2013 (2013 No 51).

 ## Part 4
 Crown entity reporting and financial obligations